jdferreira/data-processing-book/en/modules/module4.md

-## Quiz:
+## After the class:
-1. Imagine you created the file `selected2.csv` based on a different selection criterion (for example selecting only the pathways with at most 10 enzymes, as proposed in the quiz of module 2).
+1. Change the selection criterion used to create the file `selected2.csv` (for example selecting only the pathways with at most 10 enzymes, as proposed in the quiz of module 2).
-Describe which modifications you would need to execute in the code of today's module to accommodate this change.
+Then change the code of today's module to accommodate this change.

-2. The output file `paths_enzymes.csv` contains some enzymes more than once.
-Explain why.